canidlogic/noir/doc/upgrade_53.md

 # Upgrade path to beta 0.5.3

 This document discusses the architectural changes to Noir moving from version 0.5.2 beta to 0.5.3 beta.
-These changes are __not__ backwards compatible.
-Currently existing Noir compositions will either have to rewrite for 0.5.3 or remain on 0.5.2.
+The changes to the Noir ASCII format and NMF parsing are backwards compatible.
+However, various architectural changes to NMF are __not__ backwards compatible, and projects that currently use shell scripts for rendering Noir into Retro will either have to rewrite for 0.5.3 or remain on 0.5.2.

 ## Changes to NMF